 Tough times are often the times when children learn the most about themselves.
-Help your child take a look at how whatever he / she is facing can teach him "what he / she is made of."
+Help your child take a look at how whatever they are facing can teach them "what they are made of."

 10. Accept that change is part of living